Beginners Guide to Snorkelling

 Although you can’t touch the coral or wildlife, you can capture the memories of the experience and vibrant environment with an underwater camera.
 We have all-day GoPro hire available on board which includes a take-home SD card.

-*GoPro hire is an additional cost of $50
+*GoPro hire is an additional cost that can be purchased during your tour

 Be the envy of all your friends with awesome underwater footage using our GoPros!